 Q: The most time consuming job you’ve ever been involved in, but the most memorable?

 A: Two jobs spring to mind.
 One would be the most recent fumigation of an entire floor of filling machines at a large international food manufacturing company.
-It was a time consuming job and extremely deadline driven, but our team was focussed and also excited to be part of such a rewarding and successful outcome using the fumigant Profume.
+It was a time consuming job and extremely deadline driven, but our team was focused and also excited to be part of such a rewarding and successful outcome using the fumigant Profume.

 The second was the fumigation of logs transported by ship.
 This was a huge operation and like none we have ever done before.
 Along with our fumigation team, our Regional Manager, Fumigation Manager, myself, as well as our Branch Manager were on hand to guide, support and make sure that all protocols were followed to keep ourselves and the ship’s crew safe, and the fumigation successful.